dottxt-ai/outlines/docs/cookbook/qa-with-citations.md

 # 'Michael studied Game Design in high school.'
 # ['Michael Brown is a game developer from Tokyo, Japan.
 He attended a specialized high school where he studied Game Design.']
 ```

+This example was originally contributed by [Alonso Silva](https://github.com/alonsosilvaallende).